Conservatives in the European Parliament

 The 26-strong Conservative MEP group is the largest UK political force in the European Parliament.
 We represent every part of the UK - from Giants Causeway to Gibraltar and Lands End to John O’Groats.
 MEPs are elected every five years on a regional basis, using proportional representation.
-The last European elections were held in June 2009 and the next elections will be in June 2014.
+The last European elections were held in June 2009 and the next elections will be on May 22 2014.

 What we stand for

 - Conservative MEPs - keeping the cost of Europe down

 - Conservative MEPs - making Europe work for British business

 - Conservative MEPs - protecting the Pound, keeping Britain out of the Euro

 - Conservative MEPs - keeping control of our borders